Why the Long Head Needs Special Attention

 The Bottom Line

-- Overhead cable or dumbbell extension — best single exercise for long head stretch and growth
+- Overhead cable triceps extension — best single exercise for long head stretch and growth

 - Skull crushers (EZ bar) — most overloadable overhead pattern, best for progressive loading